MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 - The volume elements are computed using the function `bmVolumeElement`.

    - Different options are implemented for different types of trajectories and for different computation methods.
 The options are all listed in the documentation of the function.
-For example, in the following case, the voronoi algorithm is used to calculate the volume given a 3D radial trajectory (t).
+For example, in the following case, the Voronoi algorithm is used to calculate the volume given a 3D radial trajectory (t).

    .. code-block:: matlab